Mark Eggleton discovers a few regional culinary gems inside a city keen on rejuvenation

 Yet Newcastle pushes on and its reinvention is manifesting itself in the impressive Honeysuckle Development which meanders around the inner harbour shoreline but more importantly, through the passion of lifelong Novocastrians and returning locals coming home to clean air, beautiful beaches and a city excited by renewal.

 And across the city like single roses rising out of cracked pavements, part of that renewal is a selection of local cafés and restaurants.

-Weave around a couple of corners but staying in Wickham, Dark Horse Espresso operates out of a hole in the wall serving Campos coffee and single origins as well as a range of rather tasty pick-me-ups for hungry bellies.
+On the café front, Dark Horse Espresso operates out of a hole in the wall in Wickham serving Campos coffee and single origins as well as a range of rather tasty pick-me-ups for hungry bellies.

 Back in the city, the retro shabbiness of Sprocket can be found in a corner building with its hotchpotch of furniture styles and coffee roasted on the premises.
 The blend is a pleasant nutty, caramel flavour and it makes for a fine start to the day.

 My favourite was One Penny Black in the centre of the city’s pedestrian only Hunter Street Mall.
 Surrounded by discount stores, shuttered shopfronts and retailers selling brands you’ve never heard of, it’s not an illustrious setting but the café is well worth a stop for anyone touring the city streets.

 Old style jazz pumps out into a small darkly wooded space exuding warmth.
 The coffee is either sourced from Blackstar in Queensland or Sydney’s Toby’s Estate and the single origin is a sweet coffee berry flavour – gorgeous to drink.